 October 27, 2023

-Electrical vehicles (EVs) can represent considerable cost savings compared to gas-powered vehicles in refueling and maintenance.
+EVs can unlock considerable cost savings compared to gas-powered vehicles in refueling and maintenance.
 However, the cost of charging an EV can vary based on your charging strategy.

 With 80% of EV owners charging at home, paying residential electricity rates is proving to be a cost-effective way of charging electric vehicles.

-As of July 2023, the average American is paying between $0.15 and $0.16 cents per kilowatt-hour.
-However, this rate can vary from $0.31 in California or Connecticut to as high as $0.41 in Hawaii or as low as $0.11 in the state of Washington.
+As of October 2025, the average American is paying $0.17 cents per kilowatt-hour.
+However, this rate can vary from $0.32 in California to as high as $0.41 in Hawaii or as low as $0.12 in the state of Washington.

 How much does home EV charging cost?

-Given an average electricity rate of $0.16/kWh, adding 100 kWh to an EV battery has an average cost of $16, but it can cost as little as $11 in Washington and as much as $41 for Hawaii residents.
-With an average battery size of 40 kWh, a full charge could cost between $6.00 and $6.40 at home.
+Given an average electricity rate of $0.17/kWh, adding 100 kWh to an EV battery has an average cost of $17.
+With an average battery size of 40 kWh, a full charge costs $6.80 by recharging at home.
 We’ll compare this cost to public charging costs later in this article.

-EV owners can expect to get three to four miles per kWh of charge, but newer EVs are better performing and can exceed the four-mile limit.
+EV owners can expect to get three to four miles per kWh of charge.

 Depending on the make and model of your EV, the cost per mile driven generally starts at $0.05 and decreases if you have a more effective model or live in a state with lower-than-average electricity rates.
 EV owners who take advantage of time-of-use rates by charging during off-peak hours are able to further reduce the cost of EV charging.